Medical Assisting (MA)

 Provides 240 hours of uncompensated, supervised work in an ambulatory medical clinic office setting.
 Students will observe, assist and complete entry-level administrative duties and clinical procedures to apply and perform psychomotor, affective and cognitive competencies as final preparation for employment.
 Learning is enhanced by discussions, assignments and evaluation tools.

-Prerequisites: MA A120 with a minimum grade of C and MA A255 with a minimum grade of C.
+Prerequisites: MA A120 with a minimum grade of C and MA A250 with a minimum grade of C and MA A255 with a minimum grade of C.

 MA A320 Medical Office Advanced Coding 2 Credits